brentp/jigv/README.md

 # jigv

+[igv.js](https://github.com/igvteam/igv.js) is a great way to view aligments an other files.
+This provides a server and some default configuration, javascript and HTML so you can do:

 ```
-jigv *.bam *.cram *.vcf.gz
+jigv --open-browser --region chr1:34566-34999 *.bam *.cram *.vcf.gz
 ```
-then go to localhost:5001 and see your files in [igv.js](https://github.com/igvteam/igv.js)
+With that, a server will start and a browser will open an igv.js viewer for your requested files.

 # options